University Automobile Use Policy

 - NEVER admit responsibility or agree to pay for anything;

 - NEVER argue about who is responsible for the accident.
-BE COURTEOUS!;
+BE COURTEOUS!; and

-Use of Radar Detectors
+V. Use of Radar Detectors

 The University prohibits the installation, possession, and/or use of radar detectors in University vehicles.

+VI.
 Use of Personal Vehicles on CUNY Business

+Personal vehicles should not be used for University business unless no pool vehicle is practically available, a location is not easily accessible by mass transit, or in case of emergency.
 Employees who use their personal vehicles for University business must maintain the minimum statutory automobile liability limits as required by the State in which the vehicle is registered.

 Certificates of insurance verifying these minimum limits may be requested and must be provided upon request.